MXP2095onetechguy/JEXTEdit/NotProductionReadyFeature.md

 Make sure that the xml is sanitized before running

-Embedded webkit, sort of working, sometime would show up, sometime nah showing up

-Theming is broken
+The file explorer is sort of working, not updating if the filesystem changed